GlucoZyme

 Direct Electron Transfer

-• No mediator required (direct electron travel)
+• No mediator required (direct electron transfer)

-• Ultra-low working potential (-300 mV to -100 mV vs. Ag/AgCl)
+• Ultra-low working potential ( -100 mV vs. Ag|AgCl)

 • Immune to typical interferents (e.g. Acetaminophen)

-Next-generation biosensor standard developed by DirectSens
+• Next-generation biosensor standard developed by DirectSens

 1st & 2nd Generation